Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 The rural Devotees

 When she learnt about Baba’s decision to take samadhi, she rushed to meet him.
-When she saw the pit being dug for Baba’s samadhi, she smiled and claimed that this is not for Baba’s Samadhi but for her own.
+When she saw the pit, she smiled and claimed that the pit is not for Baba’s samadhi but for her own.

-According to folklores, Baba Ramdeva and Dalibai had an argument over the samadhi-pit surprising the devotees and disciples.
+According to folklores, Baba Ramdev Peer and Dalibai had an argument over the samadhi-pit surprising the devotees and disciples.
 When there was no consensus among the two, Dalibai suggested that if the samadhi diggers will find three feminine signs of bangles, comb and thread that would substantiate her claim.

-The digging resumed and to the surprise of curious devotees all three items predicted by Dalibai were found.
+Curious devotees were surprised when they found all three items predicted by Dalibai after the digging resumed.
 Baba had to agree for her wish.
-She then instructed Baba to take Samadhi after three days.
+She then instructed Baba to take Samadhi three days after her taking the samadhi.

 Significance of the above incidence

-To me such folklores are clear examples of how guru allow their followers to take center-stage.
+To me such folklores are clear examples of how Guru allows their followers to take center-stage.
+Devotees’ love and affection often move Gurus, who humbly acknowledge the superiority of their devotion.

 Baba Ramadev Jatra